ibm-cloud-docs/virtual-servers/vsi_upgrading_port_speeds_linux.md

 # Upgrading port speed in Linux
 {: #upgrading-port-speed-in-linux}

-The default port speeds for customer servers (for both public and private networks) is 10 Mbps.
-If you would like to upgrade either of your port speeds to 100 Mbps or 1000 Mbps, please open a ticket with our Sales department.
-Sales will ask you to approve the monthly charge and a technician will change the port speed limits on the network.
+The default port speed for customer servers (for both public and private networks) is 10 Mbps.
+If you want to upgrade either of your port speeds to 100 Mbps or 1000 Mbps, open a support case with the Sales department.
+You need to approve the monthly charge before a technician changes the port speed limits on the network.

 These commands affect the connectivity of your server.
-Always manage network connections by first connecting to the IP you are NOT working on.
+Always manage network connections by first connecting to the IP that you are NOT working on.
 {:tip}

 You can check the current speed of your connection by running the following commands:

-    ```
+    ```bash
     # ethtool eth#   (eth1 for public, eth0 for private)
     ```
     {: pre}

-Output will display the current configs for that connection:
+Output displays the current configurations for that connection:

-    ```
+    ```bash
     root@noc-training-linux [~]# ethtool eth1
     ```
     {: screen}